Left Continue shopping

 2. Prioritise gut health

-2017 was the year when ‘gut health’ went overground.
-Articles on the microbiome flooded the web, and probiotic-rich foods like kefir and sauerkraut were touted in Superfood blogs week after week.
+Interest in ‘gut health’ has skyrocketed.
+Articles on the microbiome flood the web, and probiotic-rich foods like kefir and sauerkraut are touted in Superfood blogs week after week.

 Many are beginning to appreciate just how important the vast colony of bugs in your gastrointestinal tract are to your overall wellbeing, with the microbiota having an effect on everything from mood and sleep to immunity and digestion.